Alexoner/AI-cheat-sheet/interview/dataScientist_MachineLearning_engineer.md

 2            127     13         2013-12-1
 …

 The same id are consecutive.

 Click through rate = clicks / views.
 On every day, I want to output the item id when its click through rate is larger than a given threshold.
 For example, at day 1, item 1’s rate is 10/100=10%, day2, its (10+350)/(100
 +1000)=0.32. day3 it is (10+350+14)/(100+1000+200)=0.28.
 If my threshold is 0.3, then at day 1, I don’t output.
 On day2 I output.
 On day3, I don’t output.

 11. Given a dictionary and a string.
 Write a function, if every word is in the dictionary return true, otherwise return false.

 12. Generate all the permutation of a string.
 For example, abc, acb, cba, …

+Answer: backtracking, dynamic programming, lexicographical ordering.

 13. We want to add a new feature to our product.
 How to determine if people like it?
 A/B testing.
 How to do A/B testing?
 How many ways? pros and cons?

 14. 44.3% vs 47.2% is it significant?

 15. Design a function to calculate people’s interest to a place against the distance to the place.

 16. How to encourage people to write more reviews on Yelp?
 How to determine who are likely to write reviews?
 How to increase the registration rate of Yelp?
 What features to add for a better Yelp app?
 We are expanding to other countries.
 Which country we should enter first?

+Answer:
+reward mechanism.

 17. What’s the difference between classification and regression?

+Answer: continuous versus discrete value range.

+Classification tries to separate the dataset into classes belonging to the response variable.
+Usually the response variable has two classes: Yes or No (1 or 0).
+If the target variable can also have more than 2 categories.

+Regression tries to predict numeric or continuous response variables.
+For example, the predicted price of a consumer good.

+The main difference between classification and regression lies on the response they try to predict: continuous response of regression, and discrete class label of classification.

 18. Can you explain how decision tree works?
 How to build a decision tree from data?

+Answer: (greedy) top-down induction of decision trees, metrics(choosing a variable and value).
+Build decision trees recursively.

+A decision tree has decision blocks and terminating blocks where some conclusion has been reached.
+Each decision block is based on a feature/ variable/predictor.
+By making a decision in a decision block, we are lead to a left/ right branch of a decision block, which is other decision blocks or to a terminating block.

 19. What is regularization in regression?
 Why do regularization?
 How to do regularization?

+Answer:
+regularization is a method to improve the linear model of regression, by shrinking the coefficients to zeros.
+The reason to do this is to select the variables relevant to the response, and removing the irrelevant variables, so that the prediction accuracy and the interpretability of the model can be improved.
+The way to do regularization is to add a regularization term to the objective of regression problem, and optimize it.
+This term can be a l1 norm (lasso) or l2 norm (ridge) of the coefficient vector.

 20. What is gradient descent? stochastic gradient descent?

+Answer:

+Gradient descent is a first-order optimization algorithm.
+To find a local minimum of a function using gradient descent, one takes steps proportional to the negative of the gradient (or of the approximate gradient) of the function at the current point.
+If instead one takes steps proportional to the positive of the gradient, one approaches a local maximum of that function; the procedure is then known as gradient ascent.

+   In both gradient descent (GD) and stochastic gradient descent (SGD), you update a set of parameters in an iterative manner to minimize an error function.

+While in GD, you have to run through ALL the samples in your training set to do a single update for a parameter in a particular iteration, in SGD, on the other hand, you use ONLY ONE training sample from your training set to do the update for a parameter in a particular iteration.

+Thus, if the number of training samples are large, in fact very large, then using gradient descent may take too long because in every iteration when you are updating the values of the parameters, you are running through the complete training set.
+On the other hand, using SGD will be faster because you use only one training sample and it starts improving itself right away from the first sample.

+SGD often converges much faster compared to GD but the error function is not as well minimized as in the case of GD.
+Often in most cases, the close approximation that you get in SGD for the parameter values are enough

 21. We have a database of <product_id, name, description, price>.
 When user inputs a product name, how to return results fast?

 22. If user gives a budget value, how to find the most expensive product under budget?
 Assume the data fits in memory.
 What data structure, or algorithm you use to find the product quickly?
 Write the program for it.

 23. Given yelp data, how to find top 10 restaurants in America?

-24. Given a large file that we don’t know how many lines are there.
-It doesn’t fit into memory.
+24. Given a large file that we don't know how many lines are there.
+It doesn't fit into memory.
 We want to sample K lines from the file uniformly.
 Write a program for it.

+Answer: Reservoir Sampling.

 25. How to determine if one advertisement is performing better than the other?

+Answer: confidence interval, hypothesis test, control variate method?

 26. How to evaluate classification result?
 What if the results are in probability mode?
 If I want to build a classifier, but the data is very unbalanced.
 I have a few positive samples but a lot of negative samples.
 What should I do?

 27. Given a lot of data, I want to random sample 1% of them.
 How to do it efficiently?

 28. When a new user signs up Pinterest, we want to know its interests.
 We decide to show the user a few pins, 2 pins at a time.
-Let the user choose which pin s/he likes.
+Let the user choose which pin he/she likes.
 After the user clicks on one of the 2, we select another 2 pins.
 Question: how to design the system and select the pins so that we can achieve our goal?

+Answer: binary search, similar metric in the decision tree learning.
+At each step, we choose the criterion which can maximize the information gain(reduce the entropy).

 29. Write a function to compute sqrt(X).
 Write a function to compute pow(x,
 n) [square root and power)

+Answer: 1) binary search 2) Newton's method

 30. Given a matrix
 a b c d
 e f g h
 i j k l

 Print it in this order:

 a f k
 b g l
 c h
 d
 e j
 i

 31. Given a matrix and an array of words, find if the words are in the matrix.
 You can search the

 matrix in all directions:  from left to right, right to left, up to down, down to up, or diagonally.
 For example
 w o r x b
 h  e l  o v
 i   n d e m

 then the word “world” is in the matrix.

+Answer: Graph search(bfs/dfs).

 32. Given a coordinates, and two points A and B. How many ways to go from A to B?
 You can only move up or right.
 For example, from (1, 1) to (5, 7), one possible way is 1,1 -> 2, 1… 5, 1 -
 > 5,2 -> ..5, 7

+Answer: Combinatorial number.

 33. In a city where there are only vertical and horizontal streets.
 There are people on the cross point.
 These people want to meet.
 Please find a cross point to minimize the cost for all the people to move.

 34. Design a job search ranking algorithm on glassdoor

 35. How to identify review spam?

 36. Glassdoor has this kind of data about a job : (position, company, location, salary).
 For example (Software Engineer, Microsoft, Seattle, \$125K ).
 For some records, all four entires are available.
 But for others, the salary is missing.
 Design a way to estimate salary for those records.

 37. When to send emails to users in a day can get maximum click through rate?